SeifEldenOsama/3YNO/README.md

 - [ ] Character Consistency & Visual Asset Generation
 - [ ] Automated Video Assembly Pipeline
 - [ ] User Interface for Educational Content Upload

-## Contributing

-As an "Under Development" project, we welcome contributions that align with our mission to improve accessibility in education.